NFL picks, predictions against spread Week 9: Buccaneers get revenge on Saints; Seahawks, Steelers keep rolling - Up News Info

 Sunday, 1 p.m.
 ET, CBS

 The Lions got destroyed by the Colts’ running backs while rushing and receiving.
 Dalvin Cook just ripped through the Packers in both capacities, so nothing has to give here.
-The Lions might be a little shorter on firepower while Cook’s presence will open things up for good downfield passing for Kirk Cousins to both Adam Thielen and Justin Jefferson.
+The Lions will be shorter on firepower without Matthew Staford (COVID-19) and Kenny Golladay (hip), while Cook’s presence will open things up for good downfield passing for Kirk Cousins to both Adam Thielen and Justin Jefferson.
 Mike Zimmer keeps cooling his hot seat while Matt Patrick goes back on the burner.

 Pick: Vikings win 31-27 and cover the spread.